kastle-lab/curriculum-kg/schema/Competency Question & SPARQL Examples.md

 ## Question 6

-**Competency Question:** What media resources are linked to the topic "Data Science Basics"?
+**Competency Question:** What media resources are linked to a specific topic?

 **SPARQL Query:**